 The College of Food and Agriculture (CFA) was first inaugurated as the College of Agricultural Sciences in the academic year 1980/1981.
 At that time the academic structure included only two departments, namely, the Department of Plant Production and the Department of Animal Production.

-Vice Dean & Associate Professor, Department of Nutrition and Health Sciences
+Vice Dean & Associate Professor, Department of Food, Nutrition and Health Sciences

 Taking Lead in Emirate’s Nutrition

 Dr. Ayesha Salem Obaid Al Dhaheri, currently holds the position of Vice Dean in the College of Food and Agriculture at the United Arab Emirates University (UAEU).
 Dr. Al Dhaheri earned a Ph.D. in Clinical Nutrition from Oxford Brookes University, England, in 2007 after gaining an M.Sc. in the Environmental Sciences: Clinical Nutrition from UAEU in 2002.